martinwoodward/octolamp/README.md

 #### Step 1 - Install WLED

-First, you'll want to flash your D1 Mini device with [WLED](https://kno.wled.ge/) and then configure it to connect to your WiFi network. the [WLED project](https://kno.wled.ge/) is an open source firmware for many embedded devices that allow you to create beatiful LED displays and network them together.
+First, you'll want to flash your D1 Mini device with [WLED](https://kno.wled.ge/) and then configure it to connect to your WiFi network. the [WLED project](https://kno.wled.ge/) is an open source firmware for many embedded devices that allow you to create beautiful LED displays and network them together.
 There are controller apps for iOS and Android and it is also fully compatible with the popular [Home Assistant](https://www.home-assistant.io/) software meaning that once built you can control your lamp from anywhere and build any number of automations so that it flashes when someone stars your GitHub repo, changes color when your build breaks or switches on and off with your office lights.

 Note that for large LED displays you can need significant power, you'll also likely want a controller that has a level shifter to send a reliable 5v signal for data to your LED strip.
-However as we're only powering 100 or so LED's you can get away with pulling the power and data directly from the pins of an inexpensive D1 Mini.
+However as we're only powering 100 or so LEDs you can get away with pulling the power and data directly from the pins of an inexpensive D1 Mini.

-The quickest and easiest way to install WLED on your D1 mini is to plug it into the USB socket on your computer and then visit the [WLED web installer site](https://install.wled.me/).
+The quickest and easiest way to install WLED on your D1 Mini is to plug it into the USB socket on your computer and then visit the [WLED web installer site](https://install.wled.me/).

 - [https://install.wled.me/](https://install.wled.me/)